 We can also offer a bespoke camp for just your team on alternative dates

-See below for more information on how to make a SASC race camp an official club/university trip
+See below for more information on how to make a SASC camp an official club/university trip.

 Travel to resort is not included in the camp, however we can still help you out.

-For those arriving at either Munich or Innsbruck airports, there are two cost-effective options for getting to the team hotel.
+For those arriving at either Munich or Innsbruck airports, Mayrhofen is very easy to reach:

 Transfers with Four Seasons: tirol-taxi.at